kuzzleio/kourou/README.md

   -i, --index=index            Index argument
   --as=as                      Impersonate a user --body=body                  [default: {}] Request body in JS or JSON format.
 Will be read from STDIN if available.

+  --display=display            [default: result] Path of the property to display from the response (empty string to
+                               display everything)

   --editor                     Open an editor (EDITOR env variable) to edit the request before sending.

-  --help                       show CLI help --host=host                  [default: localhost] Kuzzle server host --password=password          Kuzzle user password --port=port                  [default: 7512] Kuzzle server port --protocol=protocol          [default: http] Kuzzle protocol (http or ws) --ssl                        Use SSL to connect to Kuzzle --username=username          [default: anonymous] Kuzzle username (local strategy)
+  --help                       show CLI help

+  --host=host                  [default: localhost] Kuzzle server host

+  --password=password          Kuzzle user password

+  --port=port                  [default: 7512] Kuzzle server port

+  --protocol=protocol          [default: http] Kuzzle protocol (http or ws)

+  --ssl                        Use SSL to connect to Kuzzle

+  --username=username          [default: anonymous] Kuzzle username (local strategy)

 DESCRIPTION